 Year Ended December 31, 1998.
 The Company had net income of \$244,000 in 1998 compared to a net loss of \$3,369,000 in 1997.
 Net income in 1998 is a direct result of the growth in the Company's annuity business which began to accelerate in the third quarter of 1997.
-Annuity reserves grew from \$23,657,000 at June 30, 1997 to \$529,765,000 at December 31, 1998 and resulted in a increase in the Company's investment spread for 1998.
+Annuity reserves grew from \$23,657,000 at June 30, 1997 to \$529,765,000 at December 31, 1998 and resulted in a increase in the Company's investment spread for 1998 (the effective yield earned on average invested assets was 7.46% and 7.80% for the years ended December 31, 1998 and 1997, respectively).
 While certain expenses also increased as a result of the growth in the annuity business, the incremental profits from the larger deposit base allowed the Company to offset a greater portion of fixed operating costs and expenses.
 The 1998 results also benefited from a non-recurring gain of \$275,000 on the sale of an office building located in Birmingham, Alabama from which the Company's operations in that location were previously conducted (see Item 3.
 Properties) and from a reduction in interest expense on notes payable as a result of lower interest rates on outstanding indebtedness.
 The comparison of 1998 to 1997 was also favorably impacted by the non-recurring costs and expenses recognized in 1997 as discussed in the paragraph that follows.

 Year Ended December 31, 1997.
 The Company incurred a net loss of \$3,369,000 for the year ended December 31, 1997, compared to a net loss of \$1,139,000 for the year ended December 31, 1996.
-The greater loss in 1997 primarily resulted from two non-recurring items as follows: (1) \$1,236,000 for agency and product development costs that were expensed in 1997 in the year incurred rather than being capitalized and expensed in subsequent years as a result of the Company's decision to adopt the provisions of SOP No. 98-5, Reporting on the Costs of Start-up Activities, effective January 1, 1997 even though adoption of SOP No. 98-5 was not mandated until January 1, 1999; and (2) \$628,000 for compensation expense attributable to an amendment to the stock option agreement with the Company's chairman (see Note 9 of the Notes to Audited Consolidated Financial Statements).
+The greater loss in 1997 primarily resulted from two items.
+First, the Company adopted SOP No. 98-5, Reporting on the Costs of Start-Up Activities, effective January 1, 1997 (although adoption was not mandated until January 1, 1999).
+This required the Company to recognize as an expense in 1997 aggregate costs of \$1,236,000 related to agency and product development including salaries, rentals and other costs related to the creation of a marketing department, agency force and new products.
+Prior to the adoption of SOP No. 98-5 these expenses could have been capitalized and amortized to expense in later years.
+No such costs were incurred in 1996.
+Second, the Company recognized a nonrecurring compensation expense of \$628,000 as a result of an amendment to the stock option agreement with the Company's chairman (see Note 9 of the Notes to Audited Consolidated Financial Statements).
 Excluding the non-recurring items previously discussed, the Company incurred a net loss of \$1,505,000 in 1997 which was slightly greater than the net loss of \$1,139,000 in 1996.
 In both periods, the losses were primarily a result of cost and expenses, including personnel, occupancy and data processing, related to developing the Company's annuity business.
-The greater loss in 1997 was attributable to an increase in these development expenses associated with the Company's significant growth in new annuity sales which began in the third quarter of 1997.
+The greater loss in 1997 was attributable to an increase in these development expenses associated with the Company's significant growth in new annuity sales which began in the third